OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:24

-He looked up and said, “I see people; they look like trees walking around.”
+He looked up and said, “I see people; they appear like trees walking around.”

 ## Mark 8:25

-Once more Jesus put His hands on the man's eyes.
+Jesus placed His hands on the man's eyes again.
 Then his eyes were opened, his sight was restored, and he saw everything clearly.

 ## Mark 8:26